rrbhaler/Applied-Machine-Learning-algorithms/README.md

 # Applied-Machine-Learning-algorithms
 Applied Machine learning algorithms using Python, pandas, numpy, scipy, matplotlib, sklearn

-This repository contains the application of Applied Machine learning alogrithms like KNN, K-MEANS AND LOGISTIC REGRESSION.
+This repository contains the application of Applied Machine learning alogrithms like Knn, K-Means and LOGISTIC REGRESSION.
-I HAVE USED PYTHON PROGRAMMING LANGUAGE AND JUPYTER NOTEBOOK AS MY INTEGRATED DEVELOPMENT ENVIRONMENT (IDE).
+I have used PYTHON Programming Language and Jupyter Notebook as my Integrated Development Environment (IDE).